Chandan9898Kumar/Crud-Using-Rest-Api/README.md

 ### What is continuous delivery?

-1. Continuous delivery (CD) is a practice where code changes are automatically built, tested, and released to the production environment.
+1. Continuous delivery (CD) is a practice where code changes are automatically built, tested, and deployed to the production environment.
 It ensures that software can be released frequently with little resistance.
+However, it doesn’t necessarily mean it’s deployed immediately.
+Continuous Deployment, on the other hand, is when changes are deployed to production as soon as they pass the automated tests.

 2. CD is an extension of CI, it automates the deployment process by ensuring all code changes are deployed to a testing environment and or a production environment after the build stage.